Auckland finance firm fined $2.55m for hiding mogul's $53m, mother and son duo also fined

 A finance firm that failed to report $53.4 million of suspicious transactions from an international businessman accused of running a pyramid scheme has been fined $2.55m.

-Last year's trial of Jiaxin Finance, its sole director Qiang Fu and his mother Fuqin Che was the first case of its kind in New Zealand's courts since specific anti-money laundering laws were introduced a decade ago.
+Last year's trial of Jiaxin Finance, its sole director Qiang Fu and Fu's mother Fuqin Che was the first case of its kind in New Zealand's courts since specific anti-money laundering laws were introduced a decade ago.

 The Auckland-based company, Fu and Che were found guilty of failing to keep adequate records for and report 311 suspicious transactions.
 They also failed to conduct customer due diligence.